gvwilson/teachtogether.tech/_chapters_en/performance.md

 You can give feedback to others more effectively as well:

-- **Balance positive and negative feedback.**
+Balance positive and negative feedback.
-  A common method is a "compliment sandwich" made up of one positive, one negative, and a second positive observation (though this can get tiresome after a while).
+: A common method is a "compliment sandwich" made up of one positive, one negative, and a second positive observation (though this can get tiresome after a while).

-- **Organize your feedback using a rubric.**
+Organize your feedback using a rubric.
-  Most people are more comfortable giving and receiving feedback when they feel that they understand the social rules governing what they are allowed to say and how they are allowed to say it.
+: Most people are more comfortable giving and receiving feedback when they feel that they understand the social rules governing what they are allowed to say and how they are allowed to say it.
 A facilitator can then transcribe items into a shared document (or onto a